 This blog will first focus on PVA wood glue, as this is by far the most prevalent type of glue used in woodworking.
-Then the four other wood glues will also be touched upon, followed by a list of definitions that help in your wood glue shopping.
+Then, the four other wood glues will be touched upon, followed by a list of definitions that help your glue and adhesive shopping.

-Tite-bond offers a full line of PVA wood glues.
+Tite-bond offers a complete line of PVA wood glues.
 Gorilla Glue, known mainly for polyurethane glue, also has a PVA wood glue.
-Selecting the right PVA glue totally depends on a variety of factors.
+Selecting the suitable PVA glue totally depends on a variety of factors.

 - Tite-Bond Original Wood Glue sets quickly, has a strong initial grab, but is indoor use only.

 - Tite-Bond II not only sets quickly and has a strong initial grab, it is also water resistant and can be used indoors or out.
 What’s more, it’s approved for indirect food contact (such as cutting boards, bowls, etc.)